-I was 6 when I first experienced fermenting food.
+I was 6 when I first experienced fermented foods.
 Our back garage housed different wooden barrels where my granddad made sauerkraut.
 He chopped the cabbages grown in the garden and we layered them with salt and water.
-On top of the barrels we would fit wooden planks held by heavy stones.
+On top of the barrels, we would fit wooden planks held by heavy stones.
 Over the next few weeks, we would check the mixture at regular intervals making sure it was all progressing well while removing rotten and mouldy bits.
 When ready, the sauerkraut would be rinsed to remove the salt and then eaten.
-Of course sauerkraut is delicious raw but living near the Alsace region, Choucroute was the preferred dish.
+Of course, sauerkraut is delicious raw but living near the Alsace region, Choucroute was the preferred dish.

 Our gut is a highly under-rated organ yet so critical to our wellbeing.
 Home to trillions of bacteria, it protects us from harmful pathogens, boosting our immune system to help us fight bugs, diseases and inflammation.
 Research has shown that different diets create different gut flora as well as a strong connection between our gut and moods.
 I like to think of it as a balanced ecosystem that needs to be nourished with a diversity of food and fibre.

 “Homemade” fermented foods is a great way to help build up our gut biodiversity known as microbiota.
 Why is homemade better?
 Simply because storebought fermented food has usually gone through some pasteurisation process which kills bacteria our gut so desperately need.

 Below you’ll find 7 fermented foods with recipe and guide links so you can make them at home.
 I hope you enjoy experimenting with them.

 Sauerkraut – probably one of the easiest fermented food to make, sauerkraut is a good introduction to fermentation.
 Get started with this recipe from The Kitchn